 Hey friends!
-I originally published this recipe in 2008, my first year of blogging!
+I originally published this recipe for Mexican Wedding Cookies in 2008, my first year of blogging!
 I’ve recently updated the photos on this old family favorite and hope you get to enjoy the cookies for yourself soon!

 I guess they taste magical because they really are.